-VU will continue reinventing tertiary education in Australia by extending the block mode of teaching across all undergraduate and postgraduate courses by 2020.
+VU will continue reinventing tertiary education in Australia by extending the block mode of teaching across all undergraduate courses by 2020.
 We will also begin delivery of block model to postgraduate courses in 2021.

 Nearly three-quarters of VU students support extending the block model, as highlighted in a recent survey of over 1,000 First Year Model students.

 The block mode of teaching will be extended to second year subjects next year, and third and fourth year subjects in 2020.